mufflyt/coi/README.md

 ### `00_Pulling all scrapes together.R`
 **Description**: Pulls data from disparate sources to create the one true list of GOBA.
 It merges all the data together that has a unique id number `userid`.
 Then the data is run through the NPPES API system (not RSocrata, bummer) to find a matching NPI number because there is no matching key between the two.
 I need to figure how to do multiple rounds like in the original work that Joe did.

-Do several rounds of matching name to NPPES database.
-These are the name variations tried:
-* two versions based on middle and alternate middle, then two versions - with and without suffix
-* full.name,1 = first, middle, last
-* full.name.2 = first, middle, last, suffix
-* full.name.3 = first, middle2, last2
-* full.name.4 = first, middle2, last2, suffix

-Rounds to match GOBA to NPPES:  (originally from `2_3_0_GOB_NPPES_Match.R`)
-* Round 1: match on fullname1 / fullname1
-* Round 2: match on fullname1 / fullname2
-* Round 3: match on fullname1 / fullname3
-* Round 4: match on fullname1 / fullname4
-* Round 5: match on fullname2 / fullname1
-* Round 6: match on fullname2 / fullname2
-* Round 7: match on fullname2 / fullname3
-* Round 8: match on fullname2 / fullname4
-* Round 9: match on fullname3 / fullname1
-* Round 10: match on fullname3 / fullname2
-* Round 11: match on fullname3 / fullname3
-* Round 12: match on fullname3 / fullname4
-* Round 13: match on fullname4 / fullname1
-* Round 14: match on fullname4 / fullname2
-* Round 15: match on fullname4 / fullname3
-* Round 16: match on fullname4 / fullname4
-* Round 17: match on fullname / fullname1
-* Round 18: match on fullname / fullname2
-* Round 19: match on fullname / fullname3
-* Round 20: match on fullname / fullname4
-* Round 21: match on fullname1 / fullname1 + state
-* Round 22: match on fullname1 / fullname2 State
-* Round 23: match on fullname1 / fullname3 State
-* Round 24: match on fullname1 / fullname4 State
-* Round 25: match on fullname2 / fullname1 State
-* Round 26: match on fullname2 / fullname2 State
-*.
-There are more....

 **Use**: `source("00_Pulling all scrapes together.R")`

 **Input**: Get data off all machines first.
 Remember that is is named `Physician_x to y with Sys.time.csv`.